hpe-storage/common-host-utils/cmd/dockervolumed/managedplugin/examples/README.md

 ## 4. Import a Volume Snapshot to Docker

 Use the create command with the `importVolAsClone` option to import a HPE Nimble Storage volume snapshot as a Docker volume.
-Optionally,specify a particular snapshot on the HPE Nimble Storage volume using the snapshot option.
+Optionally, specify a particular snapshot on the HPE Nimble Storage volume using the snapshot option.
 The new Docker volume name is in the format of volume:snapshot

 ### Procedure